vilius20/project-manager/README.md

 -   Now create .env file and copy everything from .env.example to .env file
 -   Generate app encryption key by typing: php artisan key:generate
 -   Make sure to have correct credentials in .env file for database
--   Run custom command to create database: php artisan mysql:createdb projects_school (If there is issues create database manualy)
+-   Run custom command to create database: php artisan mysql:createdb projects_school (If there are issues create database manually)
 -   Migrate database by typing: php artisan migrate
 -   Now you can run: php artisan serve
 -   Everything should be working :)